Lia Kallio

 Lia Kallio (born 17 July 2007) is a Finnish rhythmic gymnast who represents Finland internationally.
-She is the 2025 Finish national all-around champion.
+She is a two-time (2025, 2026) Finnish national all-around champion.

 Career

 Kallio took up rhythmic gymnastics in 2011.
 She represented the gymnastics club Elise until 2017, when she started training in Olarin Voimistelijat with Larisa Gryadunova.
 In 2019 she won silver with ribbon and bronze in ball and team competition at the Marina Lobach Cup in Belarus.

 Junior

 In 2020, she started the season at Miss Valentine tournament in Tartu, winning bronze in rope and clubs finals.
 She was 4th in all-around.
 The same year, she won gold with rope and clubs at Finnish Championships in junior category.
 She took 6th place in all-around.

 In 2022, she won bronze medal with clubs at Miss Valentine tournament.
 In March she competed at the International tournament Sofia Cup ending 8th in all-around, and taking bronze medal in ball final.
 In May she won gold in the all-around, hoop, ball and ribbon and silver in clubs final at the Nordic Championships in Uppsala.
 Later, she became Finnish junior all-around champion.
 She also won gold in clubs and silver in hoop, ball and ribbon finals.
 At the Portimão International Tournament she was 7th in ball and 8th in clubs final.